jbyuki/instant.nvim/README.md

 Usage
 -----

-The collaborative editing plugin works with a server which must communicate with the clients to exchange the text modifications.
-In order to work, a server must be running which is accessible by all clients.
+The collaborative editing plugin works with a server which connects together the clients.
+Thus, a server must be running which must be reachable by all clients.

 ### Server (Neovim or node.js)